-Table 11: Actions and Key Deliverables for the Loch Street Station Precinct
+Table 12: Actions and Key Deliverables for the Loch Street Station Precinct

-Theme Actions Key Deliverables Timeframe Community, Urban Growth and Settlement Finalise and implement the Loch Street Precinct Structure Plan Short Term Housing Growth Finalise and implement the Loch Street Station Precinct Structure Plan to ensure sufficient capacity to accommodate population and housing growth targets.
-Undertake review of Local Planning Scheme and Policy Framework Short Term Finalise and implement the Loch Street Precinct Structure Plan Short Term Housing Diversity and Affordability Finalise and implement the Loch Street Station Precinct Structure Plan to make provision for diverse housing options and supply of affordable housing.
-Undertake review of Local Planning Scheme and Policy Framework Short Term Finalise and implement the Loch Street Station Precinct Structure Plan and review of Finalise and implement the Loch Street Precinct Structure Plan Short Term Protection of Residential Character planning provisions to inform the provision of appropriate development in response to desired character and public realm.
-Undertake review of Local Planning Scheme and Policy Framework Short Term Finalise and implement the Loch Street Station Precinct Structure Plan to make provision for adequate and a diversity of public open spaces, including a review of the functionality and development opportunity of Judge Avenue Public Open Space.
-Finalise and implement the Loch Street Precinct Structure Plan Short Term Access to and Diversity of Public Open Space Undertake review of Local Planning Scheme and Policy Framework Short Term Quality of Community Prepare and implement Community Facilities Strategy and investigate options to facilitate Finalisation of Community Facilities Strategy Immediate Infrastructure community infrastructure provision to meet the future needs of the growing community.
-Investigate options to facilitate community infrastructure provision Short Term Economy and Employment Maintaining a sustainable Finalise and implement the Loch Street Station Precinct Structure Plan and review of Implementation of the North East Precinct Structure Plan Ongoing hierarchy of centres, precincts and corridors planning provisions to facilitate further commercial and retail growth of the Ashton Street Local Centre.
+Theme Actions Key Deliverables Timeframe Community, Urban Growth a Community, Urban Growth and Settlement Incorporate the Loch Street Station Precinct Structure Plan into the new Local Planning Incorporate the Loch Street Station Precinct Structure Plan into the new Local Planning Scheme Short Term Housing Growth Scheme to ensure sufficient capacity to accommodate population and housing growth targets.
+Undertake review of Local Planning Scheme and Policy Framework Short Term Housing Diversity and Incorporate the Loch Street Station Precinct Structure Plan into the new Local Planning Incorporate the Loch Street Station Precinct Structure Plan into the new Local Planning Scheme Short Term Affordability Scheme to make provision for diverse housing options and supply of affordable housing.
+Undertake review of Local Planning Scheme and Policy Framework Short Term Protection of Residential Incorporate the Loch Street Station Precinct Structure Plan into the new Local Planning Scheme to inform the provision of appropriate development in response to desired character and public realm.
+Incorporate the Loch Street Station Precinct Structure Plan into the new Local Planning Scheme Short Term Character Undertake review of Local Planning Scheme and Policy Framework Short Term Access to and Diversity of Incorporate the Loch Street Station Precinct Structure Plan into the new Local Planning Scheme to make provision for adequate and a diversity of public open spaces, including a Incorporate the Loch Street Station Precinct Structure Plan into the new Local Planning Scheme Short Term Public Open Space review of the functionality and development opportunity of Judge Avenue Public Open Space.
+Undertake review of Local Planning Scheme and Policy Framework Short Term Quality of Community Prepare and implement Community Facilities Strategy and investigate options to facilitate Finalisation of Community Facilities Strategy Immediate Infrastructure community infrastructure provision to meet the future needs of the growing community.
+Investigate options to facilitate community infrastructure provision Short Term Economy and Employment Maintaining a sustainable hierarchy of centres, Incorporate the Loch Street Station Precinct Structure Plan into the new Local Planning Scheme and review of planning provisions to facilitate further commercial and retail growth Incorporate the Loch Street Station Precinct Structure Plan into the new Local Planning Scheme Ongoing precincts and corridors of the Ashton Street Local Centre.
 Review of Local Planning Scheme and Policy Framework Short Term Business and Employment Diversity and growth Review planning provisions to ensure sufficient capacity, diversity and flexibility to achieve growth and diversity within the Ashton Street Local Centre.
 Review of Local Planning Scheme and Policy Framework Short Term